liuhaoyutz/YOLO11-ncnn-Android/ultralytics/docs/en/integrations/weights-biases.md

 | project  | `None`  | Specifies the name of the project logged locally and in W&B. This way you can group multiple runs together.        |
 | name     | `None`  | The name of the training run.
 This determines the name used to create subfolders and the name used for W&B logging |

-!!! tip "Enable or Disable Weights & Biases"
+!!!
+Tip "Enable or Disable Weights & Biases"

-    If you want to enable or disable Weights & Biases logging in Ultralytics, you can use the `yolo settings` command.
-By default, Weights & Biases logging is disabled.
+If you want to enable or disable Weights & Biases logging, you can use the `wandb` command.
+By default, Weights & Biases logging is enabled.

-    === "CLI"

     ```bash
     # Enable Weights & Biases logging
-        yolo settings wandb=True
+    wandb enabled

     # Disable Weights & Biases logging
-        yolo settings wandb=False
+    wandb disabled
     ```

 ### Understanding the Output